Grid2op/lightsim2grid/README.md

 - 3.10 (lightsim2grid >= 0.6.1)
 - 3.11 (lightsim2grid >= 0.7.1)

+**NB** on some version of MacOs (thanks Apple !), especially the one using M1 or M2 chip, lightsim2grid is only available on pypi starting from version 0.7.3

 ## Installation (from source, for more advanced user)

 See the official documentation at [Install from source](https://lightsim2grid.readthedocs.io/en/latest/install_from_source.html) for more information